How to add animations and transitions

 Open the Elements tab, select Motion, and drag a motion element into your scene.
 You can customise the text, move or resize it on the canvas, and control its timing using the same animation markers.

-Preview the scene to see the motion elements animate naturally alongside your content.
+Preview the scene to see how the motion elements animate naturally along with your content.

 Add scene transitions

-Transitions help your video flow smoothly from one scene to the next.
+Transitions help your video move smoothly from one scene to the next.

-In the bottom timeline, hover between two scenes and click the three-dot menu, then select Add Scene Transition.
-Choose from styles like Fade, Slide, or Zoom.
+In the bottom timeline, move your cursor between two scenes and click the three-dot menu, then select Add Scene Transition.
+Choose from styles such as Fade, Slide, or Zoom.

 You can adjust the transition duration to make it faster or slower, and apply it to a single transition or across all scenes in your video.
 A live preview appears in the editor so you can fine-tune the effect until it feels right.